Chemical Labeling Basics

 Who Needs to Comply with Chemical Labeling Requirements

 Each country has its own set of guidelines and regulations covering chemical labeling with many adopting international GHS guidelines as a core component.
-For example, in the United States, several agencies, including and the have specific chemical labeling requirements for items containing certain chemicals.
+For example, in the United States, several agencies, including OSHA and the Environmental Protection Agency have specific chemical labeling requirements for items containing certain chemicals.
 In general, if you produce, distribute, import / export, or use potentially hazardous chemicals in the workplace, you may be subject to international and/or domestic chemical labeling rules or regulations.

 What You Need to Print Your Own Chemical Labels